-The Friends and The Advocates for Human Rights present a series of thought-provoking and enlightening films followed by moderated discussions throughout the fall and spring.
-Films in the series cover a broad range of human rights issues that affect women across the globe.
+The Friends and The Advocates for Human Rights return for a twelfth season of thought-provoking and enlightening films followed by moderated discussions throughout the fall and spring.
+Films in the series cover a broad range of human rights issues that affect people all across the globe.

 While not as publicized as cases of police brutality and police shootings in cities like New York, Oakland, Ferguson, and Baltimore, the 2014 killing of Dontre Hamilton in Milwaukee is as shocking and tragic as any.
 In broad daylight in the middle of downtown, an officer responding to a complaint from a Starbucks employee approached Dontre Hamilton, an unarmed black man coping with paranoid schizophrenia resting in a public park.
 Minutes later, the officer shot Dontre 14 times.

 Thursday, December 7, 6:00 p.m.